xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/parametric.md

 Parametric objects are used in a variety of fields, including computer graphics, design, and engineering.
 They are a powerful tool for creating complex and flexible objects.

-Here is a table that summarizes the key characteristics of parametric objects:

 |Feature|Description|
 |---|---|
 |**Based on parameters**|Parametric objects are based on parameters, which can be used to control their shape.|
 |**Flexible**|Parametric objects can be easily modified by changing the parameters.|
 |**Complex**|Parametric objects can be used to create complex shapes.|
 |**Versatile**|Parametric objects can be used in a variety of applications.|

-drive_spreadsheetExport to Sheets

-Parametric objects are a powerful tool that can be used to create a wide variety of objects.
-They are versatile and can be used in a variety of applications.

-Here are some example of parametric objects:

 - **Bezier curves:** Bezier curves are parametric curves that can be used to create smooth and flowing shapes.